 So you should be in gear by now, with your foot on the clutch.
 Slowly start releasing the clutch while pressing the gas pedal at the same time.
 This is the thing you need to focus on.
 It’s what driving the manual is all about.

 There is a point between releasing the clutch and accelerating, where the car starts moving slowly.
 I call it “the sweet spot”.
 But know that every car has its own sweet spot, and it comes at a different point.

 Let’s see what can go wrong with finding the sweet spot.
 One possibility is to be too quick with releasing the clutch.
-Then the car will stop, as we’ve discussed it.
+Then the car will stop, as we discussed.

 Another is if you are too quick with depressing the accelerator.
 Then the car will shoot forward too fast when the sweet spot is hit.
-This can be really dangerous.
-More so, when this happens people panic, they release the clutch and gas completely, and the car stalls again.
-So take your time get decent with taking off.
+It can be really dangerous.
+More so, when this happens people panic; they release the clutch and gas completely, and the car stalls again.
+So take your time to get decent with taking off.

 The problem is that depending on who you ask, there are different things to do.
 But here is a general way to do it.
 Stop in place by holding the clutch down and slowly pressing the brake.
 Activate the parking brake, put the car in neutral, turn the vehicle off, then release the clutch.